gs7vik/python-practices-dsa-ds/README.md

 res.append(num)   # res now has a REFERENCE to num num.clear()       # modifies the same list object print(res)        # prints [[]], because num changed

+To avoid that either do one of the following:
+1. use list(num) while appending (it creates a new object instead of referencing back to the same object)
+2. use num[:] while appending